Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Design for Recovery: Sober Living Homes in Los Angeles for Substance Abuse Recovery

-Because we are aware of the difficulties involved in readjusting to everyday life, our monitoring programs are made to help you stay on course.
-We offer the structure and direction required to help avoid relapse through frequent check-ins, drug and alcohol testing, and a customized recovery strategy.
+Because we are aware of the difficulties involved in readjusting to everyday life, our accountability structure is made to help you stay on course.
+We offer the structure and direction required to help avoid relapse through frequent check-ins, drug and alcohol testing, and a customized sobriety plan.

-We are here to help you lay the groundwork for long-term recovery, whether you are merely seeking for a sober space to continue your journey or are recently out of rehab.
-More than just a place to live, our facility is a place where you can develop, recover, and flourish.
+We are here to help you lay the groundwork for long-term recovery, whether you are merely seeking a sober space to continue your journey or are recently out of rehab.
+More than just a place to live, our home is a place where you can develop, recover, and flourish.

 About Us